karmaniverous/serverless-zod-openapi/docs-src/templates.md

 - `@/app/generated/register.openapi`
 - `@/app/generated/register.serverless`

-For the minimal template this file is: `templates/minimal/types/registers.d.ts`.
+For the default template this file is: `templates/default/types/registers.d.ts`.

 When a template needs to ensure register side effects are evaluated at runtime (e.g., in `serverless.ts` or the OpenAPI builder), import the register module as a namespace and reference it via `void`.
 This satisfies TypeScript’s `noUncheckedSideEffectImports` while still executing module side effects: